Kishibe3/client-script/README.md

 # cscript command

-There are 2 unique apps which are special for this mod: <span style="color: blue">load.sc</span> and <span style="color: blue">main.sc</span>. load.sc will be loaded and executed once the Minecraft client is running. main.sc will be loaded once the Minecraft client is running and executed every tick in game.
-They are just like mcfunctions that have a load or tick tag when you are writing datapacks. <span style="color: red">Both should be placed in .minecraft/config/cscript folder.</span>
+There are 2 unique apps which are special for this mod: **load.sc** and **main.sc**. load.sc will be loaded and executed once the Minecraft client is running. main.sc will be loaded once the Minecraft client is running and executed every tick in game.
+They are just like mcfunctions that have a load or tick tag when you are writing datapacks. **Both should be placed in .minecraft/config/cscript folder.**

 Below are some usage of `/cscript` command: